ignaciocuello/flow/README.md

 **Flow is a deep, fast-paced game that allows players freedom of movement as far as their skill is able to take them.**

-- **The premise is simple, just hit the key into the lock to progress onto the next level.**
+- **The premise is simple, just hit the key into the lock to progress onto the next level.** :key: :unlock:

 ![](lvl1.gif)

-- **However you must not let the key touch the *orange stuff™*, or else the key will despawn.**
+- **However you must not let the key touch the *orange stuff™*, or else the key will despawn.** :x:

 ![](keydie.gif)

-- **Things get a bit more interesting once you start adding more keys to the mix.**
+- **Things get a bit more interesting once you start adding more keys to the mix.** :key::key:

 ![](lvl3.gif)